 The Voices Within

-Howard Fuller’s journey is even more instructive.
+Howard Fuller's journey is even more instructive.
 Fuller was a community organizer in the civil rights movement, a Black Power activist, and the superintendent of Milwaukee Public Schools.
 His entire life was devoted to the struggle for Black equality through traditional channels.
-And it was that experience that converted him.
+It was that experience that converted him.
 He ran a major urban school district.
 He saw from the inside how the system failed Black children.
-He watched the political machinery protect adult interests at the expense of children’s futures.
+He watched the political machinery protect adult interests at the expense of children's futures.
 He became one of the most prominent advocates for school choice in America (Fuller, No Struggle, No Progress, Marquette University Press, 2014).

 Fuller’s transformation was not ideological.
 It was empirical.
 He saw the data.
 He saw the children.
 And he concluded that the system he had spent his life defending was not going to change from within, because the people with the power to change it had no incentive to do so.